BucknellSustainability/Flower/WebServer/README.md

   "DB_NAME": ""
 }
 ```
-3. Fill out all values of the empty strings with information for your DB/API key info
+3. Fill out all values of the empty strings with information for your DB
 4. Access the values where needed:
     * Python:
        ```